amirhallaji/GoogleSheet-EmailSender/README.md

 2. Copy and Paste the ```script.gs``` file from this repository to ```Code.gs``` in Apps script.

-I have explaned some parts of code below.
+I have explaned some parts of the code.